 Still, we encourage everyone to get tested before any travel – and keep in mind that a single test a few days before your flight does not mean you don’t have COVID-19.
 A multi-layered approach with testing and quarantining before and after your trip is the safest approach.

-As it’s clear to see, there are far more questions than answers about the implications of these new testing requirements.
+As it’s clear to see, there are far more questions than answers about the implications of these new testing requirements even as they go live today.
 It may take days, if not weeks or longer, for some of these questions to clear up.

 Be patient, do your research, and make an informed decision about any upcoming travel plans.